feathersjs/feathers/readme.md

 Then run

 ```
-npm install feathers feathers-rest feathers-socketio feathers-memory body-parser
+npm install feathers feathers-rest feathers-socketio feathers-errors feathers-memory body-parser
 node app
 ```

-and go to [http://localhost:3000/todos](http://localhost:3000/todos).
+and go to [http://localhost:3000/messages](http://localhost:3000/messages).
 That's it!
 There's a lot more you can do with Feathers including; using a real database, authentication, authorization, clustering and more!
 Head on over to [the Feathers docs](http://docs.feathersjs.com) to see just how easy it is to build scalable real-time apps.

+## Documentation

+The [Feathers docs](http://docs.feathersjs.com) are loaded with awesome stuff and tell you every thing you need to know about using and configuring Feathers.

+## Examples

+Each plugin has it's own minimal example in the repo.
+To see some more complex examples go to [feathersjs/feathers-demos](https://github.com/feathersjs/feathers-demos).

 ## License